Electric Vehicle Charging Requirements

 People who live in multi-family homes in urban communities tend to drive shorter distances, making EVs very practical.

-To accommodate EVs in new apartment buildings, condos, townhouses, and other buildings with a minimum of three homes, Council has made the following revisions to the City’s building bylaw:
+To accommodate EVs in new apartment buildings, condos, townhouses, and other buildings with a minimum of three homes, City of Vancouver Council has made the following revisions to the City’s building bylaw:

 - Parking stalls – 20% of the parking stalls in every building must include a receptacle for charging cars.